steward-fu/sdl2/README.md

 &nbsp;

 This repository contains the SDL v2.0 source code, ported for the following handheld devices:
+- Miyoo Mini (Plus)
+  Utilizes SigmaStar MI GFX for rendering and is only tested on Onion v4.3.1-1.
 - Motorola Photon Q (XT897)
   Utilizes Wayland Client for rendering and is only supported on Sailfish OS v4.4.0.68.
 - Motorola Droid 4 (XT894)